-Rochester, NY – With frigid weather refusing to loosen its grip on the state, NYSEG and RG&E, subsidiaries of Iberdrola USA, remind customers to stay safe and use energy wisely.
+Rochester, NY – With the worst of winter weather yet to come, NYSEG and RG&E, subsidiaries of Iberdrola USA, remind customers to stay safe and use energy wisely.

-“Extreme weather puts additional stress on our electricity and natural gas delivery systems in the form of dramatically increased customer demand for energy, however we fully expect to continue to provide the safe, reliable service our customers expect and deserve,” said Mark S. Lynch, president and CEO of NYSEG and RG&E. “We encourage our customers to put safety first and to keep an eye on the thermostat to help ensure wise energy use.”
+“While extreme weather puts additional stress on our electricity and natural gas delivery systems in the form of increased customer demand, we fully expect to continue to provide the safe, reliable service our customers expect and deserve,” said Mark S. Lynch, president and CEO of NYSEG and RG&E. “We encourage our customers to put safety first and to keep an eye on the thermostat to help ensure wise energy use.”

 NYSEG and RG&E offer the following tips.

 One of the most important safety precautions customers can take is to have an annual check of heating systems, chimneys and flues by a professional to identify any issues that could lead to carbon monoxide poisoning.